 Section 2 is a brief literature review.
-Section 3 explains an essential preliminary to doing subdivision in S^2 .
+Section 3 explains an essential preliminary to doing subdivision in $S^2$ .
 Sections 4-6 describe our techniques for computing approximate footprints of rods and rings.
 We discuss efficiency and experimental results in Section 7.
 We conclude in Section 8.
-Appendices A-F contain some background and all the proofs.
+All proofs and some background are given in the full paper [16] (in appendices).